JarintotionDin/ZiRaGroundingDINO/README.md

 ```

 ## Training
-Download the coco dataset in the "dataset" folder, and download the all Odinw13 sub-datasets in a folder named "dataset", then run the scripts.
+Download the coco dataset and all Odinw13 sub-datasets in a folder named "dataset".
+Then download the GroundingDINO pre-trained model from this [repo](https://github.com/IDEA-Research/GroundingDINO).
+Finally run the scripts.

 ```bash
 sh train_odinw13_zira.sh